 As an Artist, will I get paid?

-How does Berlin Modular Society split the door money we take?
+When we manage the door, how does Berlin Modular Society split the door money we take?

 Firstly, we calculate the profit for the night, which is ticket sales minus costs for the venue rental, the door staff, tech people and flyers for the night.